anTIMattErz/MWWavelets/README.md

 # MWWavelets
-Code for Honors Physics thesis at University of Oregon, June 2017.
-Contains methods for performing wavelet analyses on a Northeastern US climate data set.
+Code presented for my honors physics thesis at the University of Oregon, June 2017.
+Contains methods for performing wavelet analyses on Northeastern US climate data derived from the USHCN dataset.

 Contact @ mitwomack at gmail dot com